 Pay attention to the corporate culture of the business.
 Most businesses are fine with email “thank you” notes, which should be sent within 24 hours of the interview.
 You don’t want to give them an opportunity to forget details about the interview.
-Some companies, particularly more traditional organization, will give more consideration to someone who sends a hand-written “thank you” letters.
+Some companies, particularly more traditional organizations, will give more consideration to someone who sends a hand-written “thank you” letter.

 Your thank-you note is your last opportunity to stand out from the crowd.
 Make it count.

 Now you know how to approach your next panel interview.
 Remember to practice, stay calm, and prepare and you’ll be on your way to your dream job!

 Need a hand?
 There are 2 ways we can help you:

 1. Learn how to turn more job interviews into job offers here.
 (Rated with 4.9/5 by 1,000,000 users)